sballin/GPI_W7-X/README.md

     curl -v -F $(NAME).zip=@$(INSTRUMENT_ZIP) http://$(HOST)/api/instruments/upload
     curl http://$(HOST)/api/instruments/run/$(NAME)

+### Debugging the RP C++ server

+The server should produce /root/errs.log and /root/reqs.log files on the RP.

+View additional koheron-server log messages (including `ctx.log<INFO>('some info')` statements in C++) with

+    journalctl -u koheron-server

+For real debugging, add/uncomment this line in koheron-sdk/server/server.mk:

+    SERVER_CCXXFLAGS += -fsanitize=address,undefined -O0 -g

+Then you can compile the server binary directly on the RP:

+    make -C /git/GPI_W7-X/koheron-sdk clean server
+    /tmp/live-instrument/serverd
+    gdb --pid=$(pidof serverd)

 ### Other RP configuration details

-In /usr/lib/arm-linux-gnueabihf on the RP, symlink libstdc++.so.6 has been changed to point at libstdc++.so.6.0.22 (instead of libstdc++.so.6.0.21 originally), copied from Xilinx/SDK/2017.4/gnu/aarch32/lin/gcc-arm-linux-gnueabi/arm-linux-gnueabihf/lib
+In /usr/lib/arm-linux-gnueabihf on the RP, symlink libstdc++.so.6 has been changed to point at libstdc++.so.6.0.22 (instead of libstdc++.so.6.0.21 originally), copied from Xilinx/SDK/2017.4/gnu/aarch32/lin/gcc-arm-linux-gnueabi/arm-linux-gnueabihf/lib.
+This fixed an error that was being thrown by serverd.